-- The Bass Bot responds to MIDI Note On commands, assuming the note's pitch is within the Bass Bot's range. - MIDI notes with a velocity value above 112 are considered to be accented notes. - MIDI notes that overlap (a second note begins before the first note ends) are considered to be tied together, and the result will be similar to a note that has the slide modifier applied.
+- The Bass Bot responds to MIDI Note On commands, assuming the note's pitch is within the Bass Bot's range.
+See the InstaDJ 2.0 MIDI Implementation Chart at the end of this document.. - MIDI notes with a velocity value above 112 are considered to be accented notes. - MIDI notes that overlap (a second note begins before the first note ends) are considered to be tied together, and the result will be similar to a note that has the slide modifier applied. - MIDI notes can also be used activate patterns.
+See Lesson 16 for details.